ahabra/java-perf/presentation.md

 <div style="page-break-after: always"></div>

 ## 8. Random Numbers
-Using several approaches to generate random numbers, next is a list ordered by performance, fatser is first:
+Several approaches to generate random numbers, next is a list ordered by performance, faster is first:

 1. `java.util.concurrent.ThreadLocalRandom` : this was the fastest in generating random numbers
 2. `java.util.Random` : about 5  times slower than `ThreadLocalRandom`